CWD Affected Counties

-Positive Counties (CWD positive deer found within the county): Chester, Crockett, Fayette, Gibson, Hardeman, Haywood, Henry, Lauderdale, Madison, McNairy, Shelby, Tipton, and Weakley.
+Positive Counties (CWD positive deer found within the county): Chester, Crockett, Fayette, Gibson, Hardeman, Hardin, Haywood, Henry, Lauderdale, Madison, McNairy, Shelby, Tipton, and Weakley.

-High-Risk Counties (CWD positive deer found within 10 miles of the county border): Carroll, Dyer, Hardin, Henderson, and Wayne.
+High-Risk Counties (CWD positive deer found within 10 miles of the county border): Carroll, Decatur, Dyer, Henderson, and Wayne.

 Once any unapproved deer part is taken into a positive county, it must remain in positive counties.

 Deer harvested in counties that are not affected by CWD do not have to meet carcass restrictions to be transported into CWD affected counties.
 Conversely, the following applies to transporting deer harvested in CWD affected counties.

 To understand the carcass transportation restrictions for deer in CWD affected counties, it is important to know there are two classifications of CWD affected counties:

 - CWD-positive Counties are those with known cases of CWD

 - CWD High-risk Counties are those not known to have CWD, but the disease has been detected within 10 miles of their border.